 The Nomos Glashütte Metro is elegant, precise and packed with contemporary flair.
-This watch does not only win over design prize juries, yet the Metro’s look is similar to that of an intricate measuring tool and shows how the days go by in the most modern way.
+The Metro’s look is similar to that of an intricate measuring tool and shows how the days go by in the most modern way.
 The Nomos Glashütte Metro is cool, robust and packed with the kind of hip style that is becoming increasingly difficult to find.
 This timepiece is sheer modernity, both handsome and a marvel of modern horology.
 Without a shadow of a doubt, the Metro is one of the premium offerings in the entire NOMOS oeuvre.

 Braun brings design and handcraft into one another.
 Before pursuing his industrial design studies, he worked as a carpenter—and his Berlin studio is indeed more like a workshop than anything.
 He says his eye for top design comes from his great-grandparents, who were an artist and an architect.
 Braun puts his sense of aesthetics and archetypal styles to all projects, consistently trialling new ideas.
 The best example has to be his model of the Metro for NOMOS Glashütte, which has been a huge hit since 2014 and is now available in 12 versions for the discerning watch enthusiast.